Modular forms of CM type mod $\ell$

-In this section, we are going to focus on the family of elliptic curves over $\Q$ such that the image of the Galois representation attached to their $5$-torsion subgroup is isomorphic to a particular subgroup $G$ of $\GL_2(\F_5)$.
-More precisely, we consider the modular maximal-cyclic group $G$ of order $16$; that is, $G=M_4(2)=[16,6]=8T7$ (for more information on this group, see the GroupNames database {\tt https://people.maths.bris.ac.uk/$\sim$ matyd/GroupNames/1/M4(2).html}).
-A presentation of the group is given by:
+In this section, we focus on a family of elliptic curves over $\Q$ whose mod~$5$ Galois representation has image isomorphic to a specific subgroup $G$ of $\GL_2(\F_5)$.

+More precisely, we consider the modular maximal cyclic group $G$ of order $16$, namely $G = M_4(2) = [16,6] = 8T7$ (for more details on this group, see the GroupNames database: \texttt{https://people.maths.bris.ac.uk/$\sim$matyd/GroupNames/1/M4(2).html}).
+A presentation of $G$ is given by

-Up to conjugation there is only one subgroup in $\GL_2(\F_5)$ isomorphic to $G$.
-We can (and do) choose
+Up to conjugacy, there is a unique subgroup of $\GL_2(\F_5)$ isomorphic to $G$.
+We fix the following generators:

-The lattice of subgroups of $G$ is explicitly described by:
+The lattice of subgroups of $G$ is explicitly described by the following diagram:

-The conjugate subgroups $\langle b \rangle$ and $\langle a^4b \rangle$ are the unique non-normal subgroups of $G$.
-The quotients of~$G$ by its normal subgroups can be easily obtained or simply we refer again to the GroupNames database.
+The subgroups $\langle b \rangle$ and $\langle a^4 b \rangle$ are the two non-normal conjugate subgroups of $G$.
+The remaining quotients by normal subgroups can be easily deduced; alternatively, we refer to the GroupNames database.

-By \cite{Zywina}, we know that the non-cuspidal rational points of the modular curve $ X_G(5)$ attached to the group $G$ classify the elliptic curves $E/\Q$ such that the image of the Galois representation~$\varrho_{E,5}$ giving the action on the torsion module $E[5]$ has image isomorphic to $G$.
-The genus of $X_G(5)$ is zero.
-Zywina shows that a Hauptmodul of $X_G(5)$ can be obtained from the Rodgers-Ramanujan continued fraction
+By \cite{Zywina}, the non-cuspidal rational points of the modular curve $X_G(5)$ classify elliptic curves $E/\Q$ such that the image of the mod~$5$ Galois representation $\varrho_{E,5}$ acting on $E[5]$ is isomorphic to $G$.
+The curve $X_G(5)$ has genus zero.